 - Harness the power of social media, make sure you reach your content in front of many eyeballs.

 - Optimize images for SEO.
-Here’s useful guide by Yoast.
+Here’s a useful guide by Yoast.

 Here are some useful WordPress plugins that will help you in optimizing your blog for SEO.